davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 Fortunately, we don't have to.

+### A Solution!

-Instead, if we simply checkpoint each user's _scaled down balance_ (i.e. their balance in storage) we can get all of the information we need to precisely calculate voting proportions.
+Eventually we realized that if the aToken simply checkpoints each user's _scaled down balance_ (i.e. their balance in storage) it has all of the information it needs to precisely calculate voting weight proportions.

 This is because the rebased balance is `scaled-down-balance x liquidity index`.
 Since every aToken holder's balance is being scaled up by the same liquidity index, the liquidity index can be ignored when computing ratios.
-For example, if the rebased balance for userA is `A x I` and the rebased balance for user B is `B x I` then the ratio of userA's balance to userB's is just `A / B` -- the index `I` cancels out.
+For example, if the rebased balance for user A is `A x I` and the rebased balance for user B is `B x I` then the ratio of user A's balance to user B's is just `A / B` -- the index `I` cancels out.

-But if we only compare the stored values, wouldn't Ben and I end up with the same voting weight since we deposited the same amount?
+But if we only compare the stored values, wouldn't Ben and Matt end up with the same voting weight since they deposited the same amount?

 No.